WoroodDabbas/IoT/README.md

 (The current thresholds are 15 °C and 30 °C. You can change it in the “Temp Threshold” node in your Node-RED flow editor.)

 2. A text message will be recieved on your mobile phone with the corresponding value of the temperature sensor and with other details.

+3. You can view live sensor data when you click on the Device id from the simulated sensor page .

+THANKS!